Huron East, Ontario

-The Municipality of Huron East is a Canadian municipality located in Huron County, Ontario.
-It was formed in 2001 as an amalgamation of the former Grey, McKillop and Tuckersmith townships with the town of Seaforth and village of Brussels, due to an Ontario-wide local government restructuring imposed by the government of that time.
+Huron East is a municipality in Huron County, Ontario, Canada.
+It was formed on January 1, 2001, as an amalgamation of the former Grey, McKillop and Tuckersmith townships with the town of Seaforth and village of Brussels, due to an Ontario-wide local government restructuring imposed by the government of that time.
 The municipality is structured as five wards based on the former townships, town and village.